-David has been conducting choirs for over twenty years, having founded the madrigal group More Fools Than Wise as an undergraduate at Washington University, where he also served as assistant conductor of the WU Chamber Choir under John Stewart.
-Upon graduation, he moved to Madison, Wisconsin, where he pursued an M.M. in choral conducting at the University of Wisconsin-Madison, studying with Beverly Tayor.
+David has been conducting choirs for over twenty years, having founded the madrigal group More Fools Than Wise as an undergraduate at Washington University in St. Louis, where he also served as assistant conductor of the WU Chamber Choir under John Stewart.
+Upon graduation, he moved to Madison, Wisconsin, where he earned an M.M. in choral conducting at the University of Wisconsin-Madison, studying with Beverly Taylor.
 While at UW, he directed the University Singers and co-directed the Masters Singers.
 Outside of the university, he directed the Madison Children’s Choir ensemble Cantilena and the Madison Yiddish Choir.

-David now heads the choral program at Chaffey College (Rancho Cucamonga, CA) and is a co-founder and co-conductor of the Contemporary Choral Collective of Los Angeles.
-He is in demand as a guest conductor, having served as visiting artistic director of the Mountainside Master Chorale, and, more recently, at Pomona College and the Joint Music Program of Claremont McKenna, Harvey Mudd, Pitzer, and Scripps Colleges, where he served as semester-long visiting conductor of the Claremont Concert Choir (Joint Music, spring 2017) and Pomona College Choir (fall 2017).
-He also serves on the advisory board of the Claremont Chorale and as artistic advisor of the San Gabriel Valley Choral Company.
+David now heads the choral program at Chaffey College (Rancho Cucamonga, CA) and is a co-founder and co-conductor of the Contemporary Choral Collective of Los Angeles (C3LA).
+He is in demand as a guest conductor, currently serving as visiting artistic director of the San Gabriel Valley Choral Company.
+He has also served as visiting artistic director of the Mountainside Master Chorale; more recently, at Pomona College and the Joint Music Program of Claremont McKenna, Harvey Mudd, Pitzer, and Scripps Colleges, he was the semester-long visiting conductor of the Claremont Concert Choir and Chamber Choir (Joint Music, spring 2017) and Pomona College Choir (fall 2017).

 David’s first experience as an orchestral conductor was as an undergraduate at Washington University, where he served as assistant conductor of the WU Chamber Orchestra.
 As a master’s student in Madison, Wisconsin, he was graduate conducting assistant of the University Opera, and, for two summers, music director of the Madison Savoyards, which mounted semi-professional productions of Gilbert & Sullivan classics with full orchestra.